George III: American War of Independence

-William Pitt
+Mid-reign

+Government

 With the collapse of Lord North's ministry in 1782, the Whig Lord Rockingham became prime minister for the second time, but died within months.
-The King then appointed Lord Shelburne to replace him.
+The King then appointed William Petty, 2nd Earl of Shelburne to replace him.
 Charles James Fox, however, refused to serve under Shelburne, and demanded the appointment of William Cavendish-Bentinck, 3rd Duke of Portland.
 In 1783, the House of Commons forced Shelburne from office and his government was replaced by the Fox–North Coalition.
 Portland became prime minister, with Fox and Lord North, as foreign secretary and home secretary respectively.

 The King disliked Fox intensely, for his politics as well as his character: he thought Fox unprincipled and a bad influence on the Prince of Wales.
 George III was distressed at having to appoint ministers not of his liking, but the Portland ministry quickly built up a majority in the House of Commons, and could not be displaced easily.
 He was further dismayed when the government introduced the India Bill, which proposed to reform the government of India by transferring political power from the East India Company to Parliamentary commissioners.
-Although the King actually favoured greater control over the company, the proposed commissioners were all political allies of Fox.
+Although George actually favoured greater control over the company, the proposed commissioners were all political allies of Fox.
 Immediately after the House of Commons passed it, George authorised Lord Temple to inform the House of Lords that he would regard any peer who voted for the bill as his enemy.
 The bill was rejected by the Lords; three days later, the Portland ministry was dismissed, and William Pitt the Younger was appointed prime minister, with Temple as his secretary of state.
-On 17 December 1783, Parliament voted in favour of a motion condemning the influence of the monarch in parliamentary voting as a "high crime" and Temple was forced to resign.
+On 17 December 1783, the Commons voted in favour of a motion condemning the influence of the monarch in parliamentary voting as a "high crime" and Temple was forced to resign.
 Temple's departure destabilised the government, and three months later the government lost its majority and Parliament was dissolved; the subsequent election gave Pitt a firm mandate.